kasupel/server/docs/sockets.md

 Connecting is done under the default namespace.
 As well as [the `Authorization` header](./authorisation.md#connecting-to-a-socket), the `Game-ID` header must be sent.
 This is the ID of the game to connect to.
 It must be a game that you are a part of that has not finished.

+## Server responses

+Certain events are sent to the client as a direct response to an event the client has just sent to the server.
+To aid in identifying these, the client may pass `event_id` as a parameter with any event.
+Any direct responses to that event, including `bad_request`, will include a `response_to` field with the same value.
+The value must be an integer.

 ## Client initiated events

 ### `game_state` (client)